 10:30 Benjamin Thompson

 The Point of Compassion in The book of Margery Kempe

 11:30 Annie Sutherland

 12:30 Brian McMahon

 Speech-Wrangling: Shutting Up and Shutting Out the Oral Tradition in Some Icelandic Saga Manuscripts

 The Multiple Languages of Medieval Denmark: Towards a More Open Literary Historiography

 13:30 Jonathan Morton

 In One Hole and Out Another: The Sexual Politics of Psychic Interpenetration in Richard de Fournival’s Bestiary of Love

-Please note: Only a few spaces are available and those who are interested in joining should enclose a brief CV.
+Please register by 20 June 2019 if you would like to participate.
+Only a few spaces are available and those who are interested in joining should enclose a brief CV.